The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Mt.
 Lebanon Suburb

 If schools are your #1 priority, Mt.
 Lebo is the answer.
-Consistently ranked among the best districts in Pennsylvania.
-The trade-off: you're in the suburbs, 20 minutes from downtown.
-But the high school rivals small colleges, and the town center is walkable.
-A common move for NYC/SF families prioritizing schools.
+Consistently ranked among the best districts in Pennsylvania, the high school rivals small colleges.
+The trade-off: you're in the suburbs, 20 minutes from downtown via the T (light rail).
+But the town center is walkable with shops and restaurants, and the community is tight.
+A common move for NYC/SF families who want top-tier public schools without private school tuition.
+Friday night: high school football game, ice cream at Scoops on Washington Road, kids asleep by 9.

 $340KMedian home